thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 **What is "delta"?** Delta is the difference between a elo score at T0 and at T-1.
 It intuitively means how much his score changed because of the last comparison.
 By plotting the delta of all entry of a deck over time we can estimate how many more comparison you have to do.

+**What does it mean to answer 1 vs 2345 ?** 1 means you favor the one on the left, strongly.
+5 means you favor the one on the right strongly.
+3 means they are equal, 2 and 4 are intermediate score ("I prefer left over right, but not that strongly").
+Remember that this will change the elo for *both* cards et every fight.

 ## How can I use this?
 * Read this page thoroughly.
 Don't be afraid to ask questions.